 Monetary policies and their effect on gold

-Additionally, central bank activities regarding gold purchases can significantly impact the market.
-As central banks diversify their reserves, increasing holdings of gold inadvertently stimulate demand.
-For instance, should a major central bank announce intentions to buy large quantities of gold, market sentiment could shift dramatically, leading to price spikes.
-This trend of central banks favouring gold will persist, providing a steady underpinning for prices through the next five years.
+Central bank gold purchases matter too.
+As major central banks diversify reserves away from dollar-denominated assets, they add structural demand to the market.
+When a large central bank signals it is buying gold, market sentiment can shift quickly.
+This trend of central banks favouring gold is expected to persist, providing a steady underpinning for prices through the next five years.

 Global economic shifts and gold price projections